“Basecamp – a main encampment providing supplies, shelter, and communications

 Nobody is more surprised than us.

-We’re buying and renovating a small, one-bedroom condo on the Georgia coast, which we’re calling “Basecamp Gallivance.”
+We’re buying and renovating a small, one-bedroom condo on St. Simons Island, which we’re calling “Basecamp Gallivance.”
 The biggest surprise was that we really weren’t seriously looking for a house!

 For years we’ve been casually searching for a small, inexpensive home base in the Southeast USA.
 The home had to be small, easily maintained, and capable of being locked up and left, so we could continue to travel.
 We stumbled across a little condo that needs some serious TLC.
 It has “good bones” and will be a fun renovation project.